ansible/workshops/exercises/networking_v2/exercises/4-0-tower-setup/README-manual.md

 ![add a host](images/addhost.png)

-When all the hosts are added there should be four routers (rtr1 through rtr4) under the hosts button for the `Workshop Inventory`
+When all the hosts are added there should be four routers (rtr1 through rtr4) under the hosts button for the `Workshop Inventory` as well as the control node.

 ![Tower Inventory](images/workshop_inventory.png)